 In 1949, six Sisters of Notre Dame left the United States to work with the poor and marginalized in Jamalpur, in the state of Bihar, India.
 More than 60 years later, their efforts have grown into two established SND provinces with almost 300 Indian Sisters in active mission work throughout the country.

 In 1949, the first Sisters of Notre Dame in India opened a health clinic to bring Christ’s healing touch to about 15-25 patients a day.
-Currently, the expanded Jamalpur clinic daily serves 200-300 people, who could not otherwise afford healthcare.
-In addition, there are 13 other health care centers, located in seven Indian states.
+Currently, the expanded Jamalpur clinic serves an average of 350 people every day, who could not otherwise afford healthcare.
+In addition, there are 11 other health care centers, located in seven Indian states.
 Taking a holistic approach to health, 4 Sister doctors and 28 Sister nurses minister in underserved areas of India.
 Clinics are located in rural areas where hospitals are hours away.
 People walk for miles to the clinics, sometimes arriving in the middle of the night, needing treatment for snake bites or serious illnesses.
 Sister doctors and nurses minister in other diverse situations, e.g. a leper colony, a prison, a government program for the eradication of TB.

 Empowerment of Women